 Stuffed Pork Chops with Cranberry Glaze

-These chops are filled with a chestnut and mushroom filling, grilled, and topped with a sweet and slightly tart cranberry glaze.
-Comforting and delicious with lots of leftovers too.
+These delicious pork chops are filled with a chestnut and mushroom filling, grilled, and topped with a sweetly tart cranberry glaze.
+A comfort meal fit for any occasion.Print Pin

 Servings: 6 People

 - 6 pork rib chops, about 1-1 1/4 " thick

 - 12-18 toothpicks, soaked in water for 30 minutes

 - 1- 1 1/2 cups chicken broth (check rice package for liquid measurements)